dotnet/training-tutorials/content/asp.net/getting-started/sending-data.md

 ## Next Steps

  - Review the [routing](routing.md) concepts to understand how to extract tokens that can be used in the model binding process.
- - Have a look again at [configuration](configuration.md) or read ahed into [dependency injection](controller-dependencies.md) if you are interested in getting environment- or application-level data into your controller.
+ - Have a look again at [configuration](configuration.md) or read ahead into [dependency injection](controller-dependencies.md) if you are interested in getting environment- or application-level data into your controller.
  - Experiment with the sample project to see the different model binding in action.
 Be sure to set breakpoints so that you can inspect the values of the parameters as your action is entered.